WTFAcademy/WTF-Starknet/docs/3_Tool/readme.md

 Protostar is a toolchain for developing and testing starknet contracts, is we compare with solidity, is like a foundry, but this allow us to create tests using cairo language.

-In this tutorial <--angela working, we show how to create your Argent Wallet account.
+In Account Abstraction section we show how to create your Argent Wallet account.
 So, today we are going to learn how to configurate to use this wallet with protostar.
 If you have question, you can consult the official documentation [here](https://docs.swmansion.com/protostar/docs/tutorials/introduction)

 To Install protostar, first we need to obtain brew, python3.9 and Cairo-lang environment in our computer.
 Open terminal and use the following command: